ibrahimelhadeg/blog/source/_posts/build-production-web-app-part-4.md

 From E.F.
 Schumacher's book _Small is Beautiful_, this quote embodies a lot of what architecting software means.
 As a developer, it is always more fun to solve a complex problem in a complex way.
 It's more fun to create a Rube Goldberg Machine than walking from point A to point B and dropping the marble in the cup.

 Unfortunately, as a developer and architect, you get no additional bonus points for indirectly solving problems.
-You get bonus points for creating an _effective system_.
+You make the real money by solving a complex problem in a simple way.

 **Designing software architecture is about arranging components of a system to best fit the desired attributes of the system.**